 It is believed that the Persian Empire first began rug production some 2,500 years ago.
 Persian rugs are of outstanding quality and exceptionally exquisite.
-They are truly handcrafted and unique.
+They are genuinely handcrafted and unique.

-No two rugs are exactly the same, unless woven as a pair.
+No two rugs are the same unless woven as a pair.

-Persian rugs are an integral part of the country’s history and culture depictiing its art and culture and history through the ages.
+Persian rugs are an integral part of the country’s history and culture, depicting its art and culture and history through the ages.

-Each rug has its own design, patterns and colours.
-The art of Persian rug production is so popular around the world that it has been used as the basis of most designs, patterns, motifs and colors used in rug produced in other countries today.
-This includes other Oriental rugs such as those from India, Pakistan, China and Afghanistan.
+Each rug has its design, patterns, and colours.
+The art of Persian rug production is so popular worldwide that it has been used as the basis of most designs, patterns, motifs, and colors used in rugs produced in other countries today.
+This includes other Oriental rugs such as those from India, Pakistan, China, and Afghanistan.

 Persian rugs are not just popular because of their aesthetic value and design.
-They are also world famous for being high-grade and high quality.
-The quality of a rug, whether antique or modern, is determined through many aspects one of which is knots per square inch or kpsi.
+They are also world-famous for being high-grade and high quality.
+The quality of a carpet, whether antique or modern, is determined through many aspects, one of which is knots per square inch or kpsi.
 The higher the knot density, the better quality that rug it is in terms of density.
 These pieces of art are known to last for decades and centuries.

 The most expensive Persian carpet ever sold was at Sotheby’s in 2013 for USD 34,000,000.